Dandelion-dev-team/dandelion/Reference/Node/docs/index.md

 E-paper displays can be subject to 'ghost' images and other random effects.
 If you notice any strange marks on the image, please ignore them.
 They should have no effect on the operation of the node.

+## Power supply

+The node is powered by a 3.7v lithium polymer (LiPo) battery, and so it does not need to be connected to a mains supply.
+From time to time, the battery will need to be recharged.
+To do this, connect the T5 unit to a power source using the micro USB connector.
+The power source could be a USB mains adapter or a computer.
+You should charge your battery for a couple of hours when you first receive it.
+Please note that access to the USB connector is very tight.
+You may need to pop open the enclosure to insert the changing cable.
+Alternatively, you could trim the excess plastic down the sides of the cable connector so that it fits easily.